Ensure your CV format is structured to best highlight your unique experience and life situation.

 Fashion-forward retail specialist with a deep understanding of high street trends and customer preferences.
 Proven ability to increase sales through visual merchandising and effective customer engagement.
 Passionate about delivering the latest styles to consumers.

-2. Include a list of retail skills
+2. Include your retail skills

 Ideally, you’ll have mastered all of the skills mentioned in the job description for the role you’re applying for.
 Here’s a list of the most common skills for retail CVs for jobs in the UK and Ireland: